brickbots/PiFinder/docs/source/user_guide.rst

 Update Software
 ==================

-A Software action is available from the :ref:`user_guide:global options` screen.
+A Software action is available from the :ref:`user_guide:settings menu` screen.
 This will both show which version the PiFinder currently has installed and allow you to update the software if the PiFinder is connected to the internet.
 Step by step instructions for updating are below, and if you need to get your PiFinder connected to the Internet via your home wifi, please see the :ref:`user_guide:connecting to a new wifi network` section of the :ref:`user_guide:web interface` documentation.